P0ps44/Pewlett-Hackard-Analysis/README.md

 ## Results

 The company will be in a lot of troble if it doesn't address the significant amount of employees retiring soon.
 It was found that:
+- The ratio between employess retiring and empolyees possibly entering a mentorship is astounding.
-- Almost 99% of the staff will be retiring soon.
+- Two thirds of the retiring staff are senior level employees.
--
+- Only 2 managers are retiring soon.
+- Currently, no managers are in the mentoring program.

+Below is simple, but alarming graph.

 ![This is an image](Data/EmployeeDiff.png)